 How would you describe your style?

-It's difficult to describe it myself … my friend described my style as a mixture of street art, skateboarding graphics and old books for children.
+It's difficult to describe it myself … my friend described my style as a mixture of street art, skateboarding graphics, and old books for children.
 Could he be right?

 What does your daily routine look like?

 It's nothing special … I go to kindergarten with my older son, then I come back home and work, as I need to answer e-mails and get poster orders from my store shipped out.
 Then It’s kindergarten time again and after that more work, this time creating drafts and final illustrations.
-Then it’s practice with my band, an episode of a favourite TV series and then sweet dreams …
+Then it’s practice with my band, an episode of a favorite TV series and then sweet dreams …

 How do you create your art?

 My adventure with computers began rather late.
 Probably it was in 2006?
-Before it I was focused mainly on handmade drawing ( punk covers or flyers don't need colors ;) Everything changed when I got the first order for press illustration.
+Before it, I was focused mainly on handmade drawing ( punk covers or flyers don't need colors ;) Everything changed when I got the first order for press illustration.

 Where do you find inspiration?

 Probably everywhere!
-If I need to make a more detailed list, it’d be my kids, 90's alternative music, old Polish posters and books, 70's matchbox from Eastern Europe and skateboarding.
+If I need to make a more detailed list, it’d be my kids, 90's alternative music, old Polish posters and books, 70's matchbox from Eastern Europe, and skateboarding.

 What was your first reaction when you were invited to contribute to the Coffee Art Calendar?